Build a Telephone Chatbot with GPT-3 and Autopilot

 By default, new Autopilot bots use static JSON to respond to task requests from users.
 But since we'll be generating our responses using GPT-3 we'll need to respond to user requests dynamically.
 To make that happen, we'll use a Twilio function.

-• Create a OPENAI_API_KEY environment variable with your OpenAI API Key
+environment variable with your OpenAI API Key - Add the

 const axios = require('axios');